The ultimate guide to AI agents for business growth

 An AI agent can automatically pull data from Google Analytics, HubSpot, and Facebook Ads, calculate which segments respond best, which ads perform poorly, and how the budget should be reallocated.

-It can even propose new creative initiatives or A/B tests—without a human spending hours on data collection and analysis.
+It can even suggest new creative concepts or A/B tests without a human spending hours on data collection and analysis.

-In this sense, the AI agent acts as an intelligent analyst continuously monitoring data, combining insights from multiple sources, and delivering actionable recommendations.
+In this sense, an AI agent functions like an intelligent analyst continuously monitoring data, combining insights from multiple sources, and delivering actionable recommendations.

 Multi-agent systems